top of page

 You will need to provide substantial evidence of the relationship, including shared financial, residential, and social commitments.

-Choosing the right direction after receiving your 485 visa depends on multiple factors.
-Consider:
+Choosing the right 485 visa to PR Australia pathway depends on your situation.

 Rushing through these decisions late in your 485 period can reduce your chances of qualifying for longer-term visas.
 Acting early allows time to meet the specific evidence, residency, or work requirements associated with each visa stream.